MLB extends deadline to salvage openers to 5 p.m. Tuesday

 JUPITER, Fla.
-(AP) — Major League Baseball gave itself and the players' association six hours to salvage opening day.
+(AP) — Major League Baseball and the players' union were in place and ready to talk again after management pushed back its deadline to 5 p.m.
+Tuesday to end the lockout and salvage opening day.

-After a marathon of 13 bargaining sessions over 16 1/2 hours produced progress toward a labor deal but left the sides still far apart, MLB extended its deadline to Tuesday at 5 p.m.
+After a marathon of 13 bargaining sessions over 16 1/2 hours produced progress toward a labor deal but left the sides still far apart, MLB extended its deadline for one more day.

-The sides planned to resume talks at 11 a.m. on the ninth straight day of bargaining.
+Negotiators for both sides gathered at Roger Dean Stadium, the vacant spring training home of the Miami Marlins and St. Louis Cardinals, on Tuesday morning.
+They had not met in person by 12 p.m. on the ninth straight day of bargaining.

+Mets star pitcher Max Scherzer and free-agent reliever Andrew Miller were present for talks.

 Commissioner Rob Manfred had said Monday was the last possible day to reach an agreement that would allow the minimum time needed for spring training in order to play openers as scheduled on March 31.
 The union said it didn’t necessarily agree to the timeframe and just as the sides agreed to recess at 2:30 a.m., MLB gave players the new deadline.